vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 This is reljef shoving the Vajrāsana throne included in Nandiksetra Bhūtesa

-of Buddha with the view of the Siva's residence 15 OR & mountain Bodki tree and an spur which stretches south-east from
+of Buddha with the view of the Śiva's residence 15 OR & mountain Bodki tree and an spur which stretches south-east from

 inscription